100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 export default App;
 ```

-We added `BrowsableRouter` with `Switch` and one `Route` to `path="/"` with route to our `Home` component.
+We added `BrowsableRouter` with `Switch` and one `Route` to `path="/"`.
+It routes to our `Home` component.
 We can add more components.
 We will add them in separate directories, because later we will create actions and reducers for each (the Redux part).

 Let's add `signup`, `login`, `dashboard` directories in `frontend/src/components`.